eclipse-iceoryx/iceoryx/iceoryx_examples/small_memory/README.md

 ```

 Please note that it might be impossible to build some other iceoryx examples,
-since the decreased maximum length of service and runtime names might cause
+since the decreased maximum length of service and runtime name strings might
-some static assertion failures.
-This problem demonstrates that the user has to
+cause some static assertion failures.
+This problem demonstrates that the user
-be careful when decreasing the iceoryx resource limits set during cmake
+has to be careful when decreasing the iceoryx resource limits set during cmake
 configuration.

 ## How to run